konkor/cpufreq/README.md

 <h2 align="center">Supporting CPUFREQ Power Manager</h2>

-CPUFREQ Power Manager is an GPLv3-licensed open source project.
+CPUFREQ Power Manager is an GPLv3-licensed open source project focused on desktop users.
 It's an independent project with its ongoing development made possible entirely thanks to the support by these awesome [backers](https://github.com/konkor/cpufreq/blob/master/BACKERS.md).
-You will also support other my interesting community projects.
+You will also support my other interesting community projects.
 If you'd like to help the project and want to join to it, please consider:

 - [Become a backer or sponsor on Patreon](https://www.patreon.com/konkor).
 - [One-time donation via PayPal or Patron.](#donations)

+Please, consider to support the project and make it better!

 <h3 align="center">Special Sponsors</h3>
 <!--special start-->